 - Division Company System

-ITOCHU's seven Division Companies (Textile, Machinery, Metals&Minerals, Energy&Chemicals, Food, General Products&Realty, ICT&Financial Business) assume responsibility for the management of their respective business areas as if each of them are one independent company.
+ITOCHU's eight Division Companies (Textile, Machinery, Metals&Minerals, Energy&Chemicals, Food, General Products&Realty, ICT&Financial Business and The 8th) assume responsibility for the management of their respective business areas as if each of them are one independent company.

 Headquarters Management Committee.
 HMC is a supporting committee to the President and Chief Executive Officer where companywide management policy and important issues are discussed.

 ITOCHU has voluntarily adopted the IFRS instead of the accounting principles generally accepted in the United States of America (U.S. GAAP), from the consolidated financial statements of the annual report for the year ended March 31, 2016.